dariocharles/js-milestone-project/README.md

 - Style
   - I chose the layout of the game to resemble a deck of cards so that it was familiar and easily understood by the user.

-### Wireframe

-I decided to begin working without wireframes.
-My focus was exploring what was possible with these technologies and what I can do with them.

 ## Features

 - Interactive elements: click events